-The Sendai Framework for Disaster Risk Reduction 2015-2030 that was adopted at the Third UN World Conference on Disaster Risk Reduction in 2015 sets out understanding disaster risk, disaster risk governance, investment in DRR and "Build Back Better" as the priorities for action, which Japan considers as indispensable based on its experiences.
-Some of the seventeen (17) Sustainable Development Goals embrace the perspective of DRR, such as "no poverty" and "infrastructure."
+The Sendai Framework for Disaster Risk Reduction 2015-2030 (Sendai Framework) that was adopted at the Third UN World Conference on Disaster Risk Reduction in 2015 sets out understanding disaster risk, disaster risk governance, investment in DRR and "Build Back Better" as the priorities for action, which Japan considers as indispensable based on its experiences.
+Some of the seventeen (17) Goals of Sustainable Development (SDGs) embrace the perspective of DRR, such as "no poverty" and "infrastructure."
 This bears witness to the fact that international communities have recognized DRR as a condition for addressing development challenges.

 1. Cooperation in promoting the Sendai Framework for DRR 2015-2030

-JICA supports four (4) priority actions based on the Sendai Framework for DRR, which was adopted as the outcome document in the 3rd UN World Conference on DRR.
+JICA supports four (4) priorities for action of the Sendai Framework for DRR, which was adopted as the outcome document in the Third UN World Conference on DRR.